ref-humbold/ZenSaper/README.md

 #### `npm run build-prod`

 Build the project with production configuration.
 The build artifacts will be stored in the `dist/` directory.

-#### `npm run test`

-Execute the unit tests via [Karma](https://karma-runner.github.io).

-To use this command, you need to first add a package that implements end-to-end testing capabilities.